rhernaus/phaeton/README.md

 ### Known limitations

 - Tibber, vehicle integrations, and updater are stubbed (not yet implemented).
-- D-Bus export is functional for core paths but not yet complete for all Venus OS paths.
+- D‑Bus export covers core paths; full Venus OS tree still pending.
 - API is unauthenticated; do not expose directly to untrusted networks.
+- Auto‑mode thresholds are heuristic; configuration knobs exist, but further tuning is planned.

 ## Configuration